 Developing lumping methods for MechGen requires creating "lumping objects" and giving commands to input data for their various properties.
-The required input data include the following:
+The required input data to configure them include the following:

 - Lists of all the model species used for organic reactants and products and their characteristics, including the types of reactions they may undergo (e.g., with OH, O3, photolysis, etc.), and the photolysis set if the model species undergoes photolysis in the mechanism. - Structures of the compounds that are represented explicitly for the applicable model species. - Groups or combinations of groups that determine which types of compounds are represented by lumped model species based on their structural characteristics (see Table 2 for the list of groups that can be used for this purpose).
 In addition, other molecular characteristics, such as estimated OH rate constant, vapor pressure, atom numbers, photolysis assignments, and types of ring structures can be used for this purpose. - Options that control the method used to represent reactions of peroxy intermediates need to be specified.
-Available options include the methods employed in SAPRC-11, SAPRC-16 or 18, and SAPRC-22.
+Available options include the methods employed in SAPRC-11, SAPRC-22, or no peroxy lumping.
 Other methods could be implemented, but this would usually require modifying or adding subroutines ("verbs") on lumping objects.
-Each method has parameters that affect these methods, such as the effective NO concentration, minimum yield for employing less approximate methods, operator names or prefix characters, rate constant ranges for determining "fast" or negligible reactions, and others. - The types of VOC reactions that can be generated when the lumping method is employed.
+Each method has parameters that affect these methods, such as the effective NO concentration, minimum yield for employing less approximate methods, operator names or prefix characters, rate constant ranges for determining "fast" or negligible reactions, and others. - The types of VOC reactions that can be generated when the lumping method is must be specified for each explicit types of reactions assigned to lumped species are used when generating reactions of compounds they are used to represent.
 Current SAPRC lumping methods support unimolecular, OH, O3, NO3, OP and photolysis reactions, but OP reactions can optionally be excluded (as is the case for many mechanisms) and Cl reactions can optionally be included.
 Note, however, that generating mechanisms for reactions of Cl atoms with many compounds would require adding additional assignments for estimating heats of formation. - The ordering of model species used when outputting lumped reactions.